ciubiadi/Good-Food-Recipes/README.md

 - [TheMealDB Recipe API](https://themealdb.com/api.php): External API for fetching meal recipes.
 - [Firebase Hosting](https://console.firebase.google.com/u/0/project/vuemealsandcooks/hosting/sites/vuemealsandcooks): Platform for hosting and deploying the VueMealsAndCooks app.

-## Logic
+## Store Logic

-In VueMealsAndCooks, the application's logic is efficiently managed through the Vuex store, which is divided into modular sections to handle different aspects of the app:
+In GoodFoodRecipes, the application's logic is efficiently managed through the Vuex store, which is divided into modular sections to handle different aspects of the app:

 ### Authentication Module

 - **State:**
   - `userId`: The unique identifier of the authenticated user.
   - `token`: The authentication token associated with the user.